 The key to getting your kids started with chores is to:

 - Select chores that are age appropriate.
 This huge home cleaning checklist bundle may inspire you.

-- Don’t expect perfection—especially in the beginning
+- Don’t expect perfection—especially in the beginning.

-- Offer ample praise for completed tasks
+- Offer ample praise for completed tasks.

-For example, you might assign a twelve-year-old to take out the garbage so on his or her printable chore chart, you would put “take out the garbage” and then put a check mark on Thursday (or whatever your garbage day is).
-Once you’ve filled out the printable chore charts, hang them up where they are clearly visible (ex. on the kitchen fridge).
+For example, you might assign a twelve-year-old to take out the garbage, so on his or her chore calendar printable, you would put “take out the garbage” and then put a check mark on Thursday (or whenever your garbage day is).
+Once you’ve filled out the free printable chore charts for kids (and adults), hang them up where they are very visible.

-Download your Free Printable Chore Chart now.
+Download your Free Printable Chore Charts for Kids and Adults now!